UVLabs/wcdpue-lite/readme.txt

 2. Plugin UI on product page (button turned on).
 3. Plugin Settings page.
 4. Update email sent to buyers of the product.
-5. Custom email body, more customization soon.
+5. Customable email body, more customization soon.

 == Changelog ==